RDFLib/pyLODE/README.rst

 These are the command line arguments to run pyLODE as a BASH or Python script:

 -  ``-i`` or ``--inputfile``, *required if* ``-u`` *not used*
     -  The RDF ontology file you wish to generate HTML for Must be in either Turtle, RDF/XML, JSON-LD or N-Triples formats indicated by the file type extensions .rdf, .owl, .ttl, .n3, .nt, .json respectively
 -  ``-u`` or ``--url``, *required if* ``-i`` *not used*
     -  The RDF ontology you wish to generate HTML for, online.
 Must be an absolute URL that can be resolved to RDF, preferably via Content Negotiation.
 -  ``-c`` or ``--css``, *optional, default 'false'*
     -  Whether (true) or not (false) to copy the default CSS file to the output directory.
 -  ``-o`` or ``--outputfile``, *optional*
     -  A name you wish to assign to the output file.
-Will be postfixed with .html.
-If not specified, the name of the input file or last segment of RDF URI will be used, + .html.
+Will be postfixed with .html or .md.
+If not specified, the name of the input file or last segment of RDF URI will be used, + .html/.md.
+-  ``-f`` or ``--outputformat``, *optional, default 'html'*
+    - The output format of the documentation. 'html' or 'markdown' accepted.

 Example call
 ^^^^^^^^^^^^